 Every year, a review of sincerity of the Egis extra-financial reporting

-Every year, an independent audit firm, appointed by our majority shareholder the Caisse des Dépôts et Consignations, check the information provided in our extra-financial reporting and its sincerity.
+For several years now, an independent auditing firm appointed by our majority shareholder, the Caisse des Dépôts et Consignations, has been coming to Egis on an yearly basis to check the information provided in our extra-financial reporting and its authenticity.